ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

 The author of the sell order successfuly exchanged 5 marscoin and received 25 venuscoin vouchers.
-The other 5marscoin created a sell order.
+The other 5marscoin created a sell order:

 ```yml
 # Source blockchain